romaonthego/RETableViewManager/README.md

 Data driven content manager for UITableView.
 It allows to manage content of UITableView with ease, both forms and lists.
 In its core `RETableViewManager` supports reusable cells based on data object `Class`.

-_This is still in early stage of development and it's highly unrecommended to use it in production apps._
+_This is still in early stages of development and it's highly not recommended to use it in production apps._

 ## Requirements
 * Xcode 4.5 or higher